RunSafe Identify

 Vulnerability Identification and Quantification

-RunSafe’s solution includes advanced tools for assessing vulnerabilities within embedded systems.
+RunSafe’s solution includes an advanced Risk Reduction Analysis tool that analyzes exposure to CVEs and memory-based zero days within embedded systems.
 By identifying weaknesses in libraries, components, and packages, RunSafe enables organizations to better understand their security posture and prioritize risks based on severity, exploitability, and impact on the system.

 Not only does this proactive approach help prevent potential exploits by addressing vulnerabilities before attackers can target them, it also streamlines the process of software updates and patches, ensuring that embedded systems remain secure throughout their lifecycle.